YanLozovskyi/water-tracker/README.md

 To begin, you need to determine your daily water consumption goal by clicking the "Edit" button on the "Daily Norm" element.
-To do this, input your data (gender, height, weight, and physical activity level).
+To do this, input your data (gender, weight, and physical activity level).
 Our application automatically calculates your daily norm.
 Alternatively, you can use our provided formula to calculate it manually.

 Your next step is to enter the amount of water you've consumed into the table above the calendar.
 Specify the quantity in milliliters and the time it was